Tag Archive for: closing cost credits

 Illegal In-Law Units and Credits For Closing Costs Always OK If…

-Closing Cost Credits for NRCC, RCCs – Taxes, Transfer Tax, Insurance
+Closing Cost Credits: NRCC, RCCs, Taxes, Insurance

 Closing Cost Credits Too Large?
 What To Watch For & Do?